 Lastly, the curriculum includes awareness training on the possible sector of employment, the Government of Canada Veteran Benefits and Programs, and prepares the Veteran to enter the workforce successfully.

-The Veteran will first work with a career and employment coach to determine a potential area of study and employment.
-The Veteran Career Employment Support program is based on an analysis of the Veteran’s education and training background, a determination of the Veteran’s marketable skills, an analysis of the labour market, and discussions with potential employers.
+Our staff will first work with the Veteran to determine a potential area of study and employment.
+We do this analysis based on the Veteran’s education and training background, a determination of the Veteran’s marketable skills, and an analysis of the labour market.
 This collaborative work will lead to a resolution of possible areas of study for the Veteran.

 A full suite of personal support services will be in place throughout the program of study to help ensure that the Veteran is successful.
-A full-time Veteran Personal Support Coordinator will be on location to provide ongoing peer support, as required, and to connect Veterans to personal support services that they might need.
+A full-time Veteran Personal Support Coordinator will be on location to provide ongoing peer support as required and to connect Veterans to personal support services they might need.
 The program has established partnerships with local, provincial, and federal service organizations to help Veterans as issues might arise.

-Campus scheduling is flexible, allowing Veteran students to meet the changes inherent in a transition from military to civilian life.
-A modularized curriculum allows Veteran students to take only the training needed.
-This thereby acknowledges training that may have been completed during service.
-The curriculum is supported by additional training throughout the area of study.
-This training includes awareness training on Government of Canada benefits and services available to Veterans; and presentations by sector employers.
+Campus scheduling is flexible, allowing Veteran students to meet the changes inherent when transitioning from military to civilian life.
+The modular curriculum allows Veteran students to take only the training needed, thereby acknowledging training completed during service.
+The curriculum supports additional training throughout the area of study that includes: awareness training on Government of Canada benefits and services available to Veterans; and presentations by sector employers.
 Nearer to the end of the curriculum, the program prepares the Veteran for the job enrollment process and the civilian workforce.